21832

 Why do Montessori schools discourage the use of commercial characters in their space and on children’s belongings?
 Does Montessori curb a child’s creativity and imagination?

-Montessori schools do like to focus on the real and tangible elements of life.
-However, the disassociation with commercial characters is with the intention to be rid of all the commercialization that bombards our children today along with the stereotyping that follows.
+Montessori schools do prefer to focus on the real and tangible elements of life.
+The disassociation with commercial characters comes with love; we recognize the amount of intense commercialization that bombards our children along with the stereotyping that follows.

 There is no dearth of creativity in a Montessori environment, as children are invited to explore Art, as a separate unit of study.
 The creative element extends to the other areas of curriculum as well, as the child can use their own ideas on how to represent work on paper or to an audience.
 The children participate in an annual performance at the Curious Minds that includes singing, dancing and performing in plays.
 They also work all year towards creating their own art work that is displayed in an Annual Art Show.